Teradata/developer-resources/docs/resources/aws-requirements.md

 ## Allow AI Unlimited to create roles

-The manager requires a role that allows it to deploy the engine.
-The engine requires a role that allows the engine's nodes to communicate.
+The manager needs a role that allows it to deploy the engine.
+The engine needs a role that allows the engine nodes to communicate.

-**Role required by the manager**
+**Role for the manager**

 To let Unlimited create this role for you, when you [specify the stack details](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md#aws-parms), provide these values for these parameters:
     - `IamRole`: **New**
     - `IamRoleName`: leave blank

-**Role required by the engine**
+**Role for the engine**

 Let AI Unlimited create a new role for the engine each time the engine is deployed.